feathersjs/docs/api/databases/sequelize.md

 ## A quick note about `raw` queries

-By default, all `feathers-sequlize` operations will return `raw` data (using `raw: true` when querying the database).
+By default, all `feathers-sequelize` operations will return `raw` data (using `raw: true` when querying the database).
 This results in faster execution and allows feathers-sequelize to interoperate with feathers-common hooks and other 3rd party integrations.
 However, this will bypass some of the "goodness" you get when using Sequelize as an ORM:

  - custom getters/setters will be bypassed
  - model-level validations are bypassed